mbrg/power-pwn/readme.md

    - [CopilotM365](https://github.com/mbrg/power-pwn/wiki/Modules:-Copilot-Connector-and-Automator)

 ## Quick Guide for Developers
-Clone the repository and setup a virtual environment in your IDE.
+1. Clone the repository and setup a virtual environment in your IDE.
 Install python packages by running:

 ```
   python init_repo.py
 ```
-To activate the virtual environment (.venv) run:
+2. If not active already, run the folloeing to activate the virtual environment (.venv):
 ```
   .\.venv\Scripts\activate (Windows)

-./.venv/bin/activate (Linux)
+  source .venv/bin/activate (Linux & MacOS)
 ```

-Run:
+3. Verify all dependencies are installed:

 ```
   pip install .
 ```

 **Notes**: